 Yes.
 Whistlestop is a Marin-based non-profit that provides wheelchair-accessible transportation for seniors and disabilities.
 It is Marin Transit's primary ADA paratransit provider (Marin Access) and also serves the needs of organizations like the San Francisco Institute on Aging and certain medical clinics.
 In mid-2017, Whistlestop initiated a six-month pilot program using Lyft Concierge.
-With funding from a private grant, Whistlestop partners with a Marin-based medical clinic to provide free as-needed rides for patients going to and from medical appointments.
-When a patient indicates difficulty accessing appointments due to lack of transportation, clinic staff send information about the patient and the appointment to Whistlestop dispatcher remains the patient's primary point-of-contact throughout the ride experience.
+With funding from a private grant, Whistlestop partners with a Marin-based medical clinic to provide free asneeded rides for patients going to and from medical appointments.
+When a patient indicates difficulty accessing appointments due to lack of transportation, clinic staff send information about the patient and the appointment to Whistlestop, whose staff then act as the concierge using the Lyft platform.
+The Whistlestop dispatcher remains the patient's primary point-of-contact throughout the ride experience.
 Initial results indicate a reduction in missed appointments and positive feedback from customers.
 Whistlestop expects to release an evaluation report in January 2018.